QCD Wehrl and entanglement entropies in a gluon spectator model at small-$x$: Acknowledgments

 \section{Acknowledgments}

-G.R-S. is supported by the CAPES doctoral fellowship 88887.005836/2024-00.
-R.F. acknowledges support from the Conselho Nacional de Desenvolvimento Cient\'{\i}fico e Tecnol\'ogico (CNPq, Brazil), Grant No. 161770/2022-3.
-G.T. thanks Bolsa de produtividade CNPQ 305731/2023-8 and FAPESP 2023/06278-2, as well as FAPESP temático 2023/13749-1 for support.
+G.R--S. is supported by the CAPES doctoral fellowship 88887.005836/2024--00.
+R.F. acknowledges support from the Conselho Nacional de Desenvolvimento Cient\'{\i}fico e Tecnol\'ogico (CNPq, Brazil), Grant No. 161770/2022--3.
+G.S.R. acknowledges support from the Conselho Nacional de Desenvolvimento Cient\'{\i}fico e Tecnol\'ogico (CNPq, Brazil), Grant No. 150338/2026--0.
+G.T. thanks Bolsa de produtividade CNPQ 305731/2023-8 and FAPESP 2023/06278--2, as well as FAPESP temático 2023/13749--1 for support.